 - Preemption Law.
 What is it?
-It’s a law passed by a state governing body that controls and prohibits passage of a local law – in this case, plastic bag regulation.
-This has been a problem in a number of states and it’s important to check if a plastic bag preemption law has been passed in your state.
+It’s a law passed by a state governing body that controls and prohibits the passage of a local law – in this case, plastic bag regulation.
+This has been a problem in a number of states, and it’s important to check if a plastic bag preemption law has been passed in your state.

 A Note About Rye’s Law